Moray and Wolf Eels: Interesting Fish Facts

 - Wolf eels are usually nocturnal, but they may emerge from their den to eat during the day as well.
-They feed on crustaceans, mussels, clams, snails, sea urchins, sand dollars and occasionally fish.
+They feed on crustaceans, mussels, clams, snails, sea urchins, sand dollars, and occasionally fish.
 They crush their prey with their strong jaws.
 The back teeth are flattened to help with this task.

-A Wolf Eel Near Vancouver Island
+Juvenile and Adult Wolf Eels Near Vancouver Island

 Feeding wolf eels is a popular activity amongst divers.
 It's very important to be careful if this is done, however.
-Even a normally placid animal may bite if it becomes overexcited, irritated or scared.
+Even a normally placid animal may bite if it becomes overexcited, irritated, or scared.

 Wolf eels generally mate for life, although there may be exceptions to this rule.
 The female may share her den with her mate.
 Females reproduce for the first time between four and seven years of age.
 During courtship, the male butts his head against the female's abdomen.
 The female lays up to ten thousand eggs.
 The male releases sperm on top of the eggs to fertlize them.